What can I do about my debt?

 What happens after your debts are written off?

-If your debt were written off, you won’t be able to apply for credit for up to a year.
-Your credit record will also reflect that you had debt written off, which might prevent you from getting credit in the future.
+If your debt were written off, you wouldn’t be able to apply for credit for up to a year.
+Your credit record will also reflect that you had debt is written off, which might prevent you from getting credit in the future.